asciamanna/asciamanna.github.io/_drafts/specialization-on-agile-teams.md

 The problems with specialization within teams is compounded when teams (or their organizations) rely exclusively on solo work.
 Teams of specialists who don't collaborate on work create single points-of-failure and bottlenecks in development.
 One person getting sick or taking a vacation interrupts team flow making it harder to deliver consistently.
 How often have you seen user stories or features get started and then shelved because the expert is taking a vacation?
 This is a common indicator of over-specialization and solo work.

 ## Flow and Delivery Consistency
 Teams trying to achieve delivery consistency, whether they are focusing on flow and continuous delivery, or still relying on story point estimates and velocity will struggle when only certain user stories can be routed to individual team members.
 Teams that still use story points and rely on specialists embark on the fool's errand to track individual velocity to populate sprints with work.
-Rather than doubling down on story points and forgetting that the team is the atomic unit of delivery not the individual, their time would be better spent finding ways to collaborate on the work to improve flow.
+Rather than doubling down on story points and focusing on the individual rather than the team as the atomic unit of delivery, their time would be better spent finding ways to collaborate on the work to improve flow.

 ### Collaboration
 Collaboration is often misunderstood by those who have never experienced it on a development team (a topic for a future post).
 Going to team stand-ups or attending the same meetings may be a place to start but it isn't sufficient.
 When I talk about collaboration I mean teammates working together on a solution, this means group design sessions, pair programming, and mob programming.